This competition has now closed.

 • Craftspeople at Work – Lucy Saggers from Hambleton, North Yorkshire.
 Lucy’s winning entry was entitled “Farrier Tom at work in late winter sun.”

-Entrants were required to send a single photograph of craftspeople (or just one craftsperson) in the act of making, or with a finished product.
+Entrants were required to send a single photograph of craftspeople (or just one craftsperson) in the act of making, or with a finished product, something we can really appreciate here at Furniture Village as many of our sofas, dining tables and other furniture pieces are specially handcrafted.
 The judges enjoyed Lucy’s eye-catching image, and how it reflected the diversity of crafts in the UK.

 • The Essence of Crafts – Linda Laird from Kirwall, Orkney.
 Linda’s winning entry was a series of photographs of Kevin Gauld’s Orkney Chair.